SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 ![BTP cockpit](assets/BTP_cockpit.png)

 ## Create a new resource group for your team
 SAP AI Core tenants use resource groups to isolate AI resources and workloads.
-Scenarios (e.g. foundation-models) and executables (that is a template to train a model or create a deployment) are shared across all resource groups.
+Scenarios (e.g. `foundation-models`) and executables (a template for training a model or creation of a deployment) are shared across all resource groups.

 > Make sure to create a **NEW** resource group for your team.</br> DO NOT USE THE DEFAULT RESOURCE GROUP!